-At Hemlington Hall Academy we believe that computing is an essential part of our curriculum.
-Computing is an integral part of modern day life and therefore provides a wealth of learning opportunities, explicitly within computing and also across other curriculum subjects.
+At Hemlington Hall Academy we believe that Computing is an integral part of modern day life and therefore provides a wealth of learning opportunities, explicitly within computing and also across other curriculum subjects.
 Through the study of computing, children are able to develop a wide range of fundamental skills, knowledge and understanding that they will need for the rest of their lives.
 Computers are a part of everyday life with technology being essential to our daily lives, at home and at work.
 ‘Computational thinking’ is a skill children must be taught in order to provide them with essential knowledge and skills that will enable them to participate effectively in the digital world.

 Intent